divya-akula/divyaakula/responsible-ai-in-practice/responsible-ai-in-practice.md

 layout: page
 title: "Responsible AI in Practice: From Intake to Incident"
 permalink: /responsible-ai-in-practice/
-description: "A free, open-source 12-chapter practitioner's handbook on responsible AI governance — from intake to incident response.
+description: "A practical 12-chapter handbook on responsible AI governance — from intake to incident response.
 By Divya Akula."
 image: /assets/images/responsible-ai-book-cover.png
 ---